petervaro/python/README.md

 ***Via Package Control***

-The fastest and easiest way to install theses packages to Sublime Text is the follow:
+The fastest and easiest way to install these packages for Sublime Text is the following:

 1. Install [Package Control](https://sublime.wbond.net/installation)
 2. Open `Tools` → `Command Palette`